phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 func curry(f: (A,B)->C) -> A->B->C
 ```

-The thoughtbot [Curry library](https://github.com/thoughtbot/Curry/blob/master/Source/Curry.swift) has all the variations of the `curry` function up to 19 arguments.
+The thoughtbot [Curry library](https://github.com/thoughtbot/Curry/blob/master/Source/Curry.swift) has all the variations of the `curry` function up to 19 parameters.

 ## Why Currying?

-Currying helps to simplify these test functions so that the view controller doesn't have to be passed in with each function call.
+Currying helps to simplify these outlet and action test functions so that the view controller doesn't have to be passed in every function call.
 There's also the benefit of being able to give the returned function a very readable name.

 ## Outlet Assertion